History of CSJB

 The heart of the Community was, and is, the life of prayer.
 The Sisters' daily lives included Eucharist, the Divine Office throughout the day, and private prayer and meditation. |

-In 1900 the Community bought land in Mendham, New Jersey.
-In 1908 St. Marguerite's orphanage was built there, and a new convent followed in 1915.
-In 1929 St. John Baptist School moved from New York City to Mendham. |
+In 1900 the Community bought land in Mendham, New Jersey and in 1908 St. Marguerite's orphanage was built there.
+A new convent followed in 1915, and the St. John Baptist School moved from New York City to Mendham |

 "He must increase,